jlrickert/zet/docs/126/README.md

 # Golang development loop with multi repos

 Version 1.18 of go has workspace feature.
-This allows using a `go.work` file to use override the location of the source of dependenies.
+This allows using a `go.work` file to use override the location of the source of dependencies.

 - Create a repo
 - Create a module
-- Include dependenies
+- Include dependencies

 Files related to the project